 A popular resolution is to adopt a healthier lifestyle.
 Although undertaken by many, this kind of New Year Resolution is an important one and can help prevent cancer.
 By eating the right foods, kicking bad habits, and getting exercise, you can reduce your risk of developing diseases and illnesses such as diabetes, heart disease, and even cancer.
 Looking for a resolution for the new year?
 Here are five examples that can help prevent cancer:

 Eat a well-balanced diet

-Another key factor that increases your risk for developing cancer is not exercising.
-Adding more exercise to your routine is a common New Year Resolution, and cancer prevention is even more a reason to follow through.
+Another key factor that increases your risk of developing cancer is not exercising.
+Adding more exercise to your routine is a common New Year Resolution, and cancer prevention is, even more, a reason to follow through.
 Regular exercise helps you maintain a healthy weight.
 If you aren’t physically active, start at a slow pace and work your way up to getting at least two and a half hours of activity through the week.

 Stop smoking/using tobacco

 This is not a new fact, but a very important one– smoking and using tobacco causes cancer.
 Not only has smoking been linked to lung cancer, but smoking and using tobacco also increases your risk of developing cancers of the esophagus, throat, nasal cavity, pancreas, stomach, cervix, and more.
 It also is known to cause lung and heart diseases.
 By quitting smoking, you can reduce your risk of cancer significantly.
 If you need help, there are many smoking cessation programs that can get you started.